What to look for in a Debt Management Plan

 -

-How does the debt management plan provider rank?
+How does the debt management plan provider rank compared to others?

-Before starting a debt management plan you should make sure that you understand the terms and conditions of the plan.
-It is the duty of the counsellor to help you understand.
-You need to know the amount of money you will be paying per month and for how many months you will be paying the money.
-You also need to know the circumstances under which the counsellor might stop operating the plan for you.
+Before you start a debt management plan, it's important to understand the terms and conditions.
+Your counsellor should help you understand the amount of money you'll be paying per month and for how many months you'll be paying.
+You should also know the circumstances under which the counsellor might stop operating the plan for you.
+Make sure you have a clear understanding of the terms before you start your debt management plan.

 Advantages of Debt Management Plans